IDShield Review: Identity Protection Online and Beyond

-Getting started with IDShield involved selecting the plan; again, we went with the three-bureau monitoring for one adult, which includes a 30-day free trial.
-Then, we entered in some contact information (our names, addresses, email addresses, birthdays, phone numbers, and the last four digits of our Social Security numbers), before creating usernames and passwords and putting our credit card in (which won’t be charged until a month from now).
+But we digress.
+After choosing our IDShield plan, we entered in some contact information (our names, addresses, email addresses, birthdays, phone numbers, and the last four digits of our Social Security numbers), before creating usernames and passwords and putting our credit card in (which IDShield didn’t charge until we were a month into our subscriptions).

 From there, we set up social media monitoring, allowing IDShield access to our Facebook, Twitter, and Instagram accounts.